''Happiness equals health, health equals happiness''

 We love having the comfort of knowing exactly what our dog’s are eating in real whole food forms, no fillers, no by-products, no recall worries.

-Feeding barf also works out to be a lot less money (as long as you’re doing it yourself and not buying pre packaged) Especially for us feeding multiple dogs in our home.
-Bags of kibble can cost up to almost $200 a bag that may last you a month.
-It costs us $60 to feed one French bulldog a completely balanced diet with everything they need and more for a month.
+Feeding BARF also works out to be a lot less money (as long as you’re doing it yourself and not buying pre packaged) Especially for us feeding multiple dogs in our home.

-ALWAYS remember to exercise and play with your dog prior to feedings and feed a minimum of 2 meals a day.
-Do not feed 1 large meal a day.
+ALWAYS remember to exercise and play with your dog prior to feedings and feed 1 - 2 meals a day.
+Do not feed 1 large meal a day to a puppy.
 After your puppy or dog has eaten let them nap.
 Dogs need time to REST after every meal.
 If a dog is active after eating, running, and jumping, they are at higher risk of twisting their stomachs.
 Picture holding a zip lock bag at each end with the bag ¾ full of water and food.
 Now flip the bag up and over your fingers, that’s a twisted stomach, and it requires immediate emergency surgery to untwist.
 When the stomach twists, everything in it becomes trapped and the blood supply is cut off.
 The stomach will start to deteriorate and compress the large vessels that return blood back to the heart and shock the circulator system.

 Signs your dog has twisted their stomach,